Skip to contents

 Controlling verbosity

-By default wbcmd prints each command before running it.
-Silence this with:
+By default, wbcmd prints the full command before running it.
+Turn that off for cleaner output:

 options(wbcmd.verbose = FALSE)